dabihdevs/dabihdevs/README.md

 I worked a lot with **geospatial data and time series**, also in complex data formats like netCDF, using ```pandas``` and ```xarray```.
 I also realized different **data visualization projects** using Python libraries like ```matplotlib```, ```seaborn``` and ```plotly```, as well as graphic design softwares.
 I also know how to create **SQL queries** to pick data of interest from large databases.

 I also worked with **embedded C/C++** and **Arduino Framework** to develop the firmware of a LCD display microprocessor.
-The display serves as the user interface of a wielding machine.
+The display serves as the user interface of a welding machine.
 I created both GUI and program logic, working with data packets transmitted through UART connections.

 #### Skills: